arifulmit17/B6Assignment-3/README.md

-In this project we have designed ER diagram for a vehicle rent system.
+In this assignment we have designed ER diagram for a vehicle rent system.

 The system had 3 tables ,